Tembocs/docdb/CONTRIBUTING.md

-# Contributing to DocDB
+# Contributing to EntiDB

-Thank you for your interest in contributing to DocDB!
+Thank you for your interest in contributing to EntiDB!
 This document provides guidelines and instructions for contributing.

 ## Code of Conduct